AR-57

 The AR-57, also known as the AR Five Seven, is available as either an upper receiver for the AR-15/M16 rifle or a complete rifle, firing 5.7×28mm rounds from standard FN P90 magazines.

-It was original designed by Rhineland Arms but produced by AR57 LLC.
+It was originally designed by Rhineland Arms but produced by AR57 LLC.

 Design

 The AR-57 PDW upper is a new design on AR-15/M16 rifles, blending the AR-15/M16 lower with a lightweight, monolithic upper receiver system chambered in 5.7×28mm.
 This model is also sold as a complete rifle, supplied with two 50-round P90 magazines.
 The magazines mount horizontally on top of the front handguard, with brass ejecting through the magazine well.
 AR-15/M16-based STANAG magazines can be used to catch spent casings by taking out the feed lips, spring and follower.
 Sheet metal brass catchers can also be used on the AR-15/M16 lower.

 Various scopes and other accessories can be mounted on the picatinny rail.

 Unlike the standard AR-15 configuration which uses a gas-tube system, the AR-57 cycles via straight blowback.
 A fully automatic version exists and was marketed as a competitor to the P90 and other personal defense weapons.